— This article by Jerry Cates was first published on 14 May 2016 and last revised on 14 January 2018. © Bugsinthenews Vol. 17:05(02).

 Second — Doing it right means that, in the process, we will continue to steer away from any methodology that involves lacing the air that humans breathe with pesticides, because conquering one problem by introducing another is not an option.

 Third — We’re going to wage this war against mosquitoes without using any synthetic, non-biorational or non-biological pesticides whatsoever.

 Fourth — we are going to win the war on mosquitoes without having to charge outlandish fees to do so.

 Those promises still stand, but we are making some changes in our original plan of development.

 Our intention, initially, was to enter both the commercial and residential mosquito control markets.
-We did so, and our reception in the commercial market was and continues to be gratifying.
-Not so, however, with the residential marketplace.
-Homeowners are being bombarded by so many new mosquito control programs, offered by newly formed companies devoted to mosquito control, they hardly know which to choose.
+We did so, and our reception in the commercial market was gratifying.
+That was not so, however, with the residential marketplace, at least at the very beginning.
+Homeowners were being bombarded by so many new mosquito control programs, offered by newly formed companies devoted to mosquito control, that they hardly knew which to choose.

-Companies with fast-talking sales personnel solve that challenge with hyperbole, and that is something we won’t do.
-So, for 2017 at least, we have completely withdrawn from the residential mosquito control marketplace.
+Companies with fast-talking sales personnel, mostly consisting of young men with little or no experience in entomology, much less vector ecology, saturated the field with promises to solve that challenge with hyperbole, and that is something we won’t do.
+So, for 2017 at least, we completely withdrew from the residential mosquito control marketplace.
 It was not an easy decision to make, but a necessary one.